si7o/skybox/README.md

 * [ ] update three.js version (using:58 - curren:90)
 * [ ] add support for mobile sensors (accelerometer)
 * [ ] geolocate panoramas (using openStreetMap)
 * [ ] add MySQL databases to MVC & use a database instead of JSON files?
 Namespaces? better Error Control/exception handling?
-Unit Testing?... maybe use a real MVC framework?
+Unit Testing?... maybe use a real MVC framework :P ?

 known bugs